republicofdata-io/discursus/README.md

     <a href="https://app.hex.tech/bca77dcf-0dcc-4d33-8a23-c4c73f6b11c3/app/d6824152-38b4-4f39-8f5e-c3a963cc48c8/latest">Dashboard</a>
 </p>

-# discursus data platform
+# About
-Social analytics data product that continuously deliver data on protest movements throughout North America.
+The discursus.io data platform monitors the climate movement in North America.

 Visit the [Hex dashboard](https://app.hex.tech/bca77dcf-0dcc-4d33-8a23-c4c73f6b11c3/app/d6824152-38b4-4f39-8f5e-c3a963cc48c8/latest) for a glimpse of the data produced via the discursus platform.

-Please [contact me](mailto:odupuis@lantrns.co) if you have any comments / suggestions / questions in regards to discursus.
+Please [contact me](mailto:olivier@republicofdata.io) if you have any comments / suggestions / questions in regards to discursus.

 ## Data product's semantic